netsec-ethz/scion-quic-multipath_I-D/draft-zaeschke-scion-quic-multipath.md

 When using a PAN such as SCION, it is important to trigger these actions even if the full network address (4-tuple + AS) stays the same.

-Alternatively, the system can be implemented in a way that uncontrolled path changes cannot occur.
+Alternatively, the system can be implemented in a way so that uncontrolled path changes cannot occur.
 This is possible because path changes can only be initiated by endpoints.
 However, this has some limitation if one of the